-LCE makes premium payments to the Ohio Workers' Compensation System for employee injury coverage.
-There have been no claims filed by LCE employees with the Ohio Workers' Compensation System between January 1, 2014 and June 30, 2019.
+EAA makes premium payments to the Ohio Workers' Compensation System for employee injury coverage.
+There has been one claim filed by EAA employees with the Ohio Workers' Compensation System between January 1, 2014 and June 30, 2019.
+The total payment made for this claim has been \$7,129.
+In the opinion of management, these claims will not have a material adverse effect on the overall financial position of EAA as June 30, 2019.